naruto1922/formula1-project/day2/README.md

   - **Selecting specific columns** with `df.select(col("..."))`
   - **Transforming columns** using `withColumn("NewColumnName", function)`
   - **Partitioning** while writing a file for optimized storage and retrieval

+### Note: Run the python files in ingest folder in your own spark cluster hosted in your Azure Databricks workspace.